 A laboratory sending results to a clinic is one of the basic interoperability examples in healthcare.
 The information would require manual data entry and interpretation before the clinic can use it.

 This tier is also known as syntactic or technical interoperability.
 It defines the format and structure of the data to exchange allowing the receiving system to interpret it at the level of data fields, e.g., patient records.
-This has to do with the standards governing the format of messages exchanged between systems to preserve the unaltered clinical or operational purpose and meaning of the data.

 Semantic interoperability ensures that two or more systems or components can share, fully interpret, and immediately use the exchanged information.
 It utilizes the structuring and codification of the data to support patient information exchange among authorized parties via potentially disparate EHRs and other systems.

-Automated data exchange between systems recognizing medical symbols and terminology without manual intervention is an example.
 A system that has reached semantic interoperability can not only receive lab results from another facility but also verify them, identify the records, inform the patient’s physician, schedule notifications, and save all information regarding appointments, findings, prescriptions etc.

 This level encompasses governance, social, legal, and organizational aspects, and data exchange policies necessary to introduce interoperability to entities’ workflows and facilitate smooth, secure, and standardized data exchange within and between organizations, entities, and individuals.